Eastern Ganga dynasty: Origin

 As per B. Masthanaiah, the origin of the Eastern Gangas is not clearly established.
-However, renowned British scholar, artist, art critic, historian, archaeologist, and an authority on Indian art and architecture, Percy Brown, suggested that the temples of Mukhalingam predated the temples of Bhubaneswar (this is unexplained as Bhubaneswar contains several temples predating Mukhalingam) and had been built as per the Badami Chalukya Temple Architecture originating from Karnataka since the 4th century CE and they were followed as a specimen model by the Odia craftsmen in constructing temples in their Trikalinga (Odisha) region during the reign of Eastern Gangas, Gajapati empire and later on.
+However, renowned British scholar, artist, art critic, historian, archaeologist, and an authority on Indian art and architecture, Percy Brown, suggested that the temples of Mukhalingam predated the temples of Bhubaneswar and had been built as per the Badami Chalukya Temple Architecture originating from Karnataka since the 4th century CE.
 A certain temple tower in Odisha shows a combination of both Rekha and Pidha Deul decoration types which was taken from the Kadamba temples of Karnataka where it first appeared.
 The Mukhalingam (Kalinganagara) Madhukeswara (Mukhalingeswara) temple too resembles the Kadamba temples of Karnataka.
 The towns of Aihole, Badami and Pattadakal had emerged as 'The Cradle of Indian Temple Architecture and Hindu Rock Architecture, Stone Artwork and Construction Techniques' since the 4th century CE.
-The script used by the Eastern Ganga king Indravarma of the 7th century CE, like his predecessors, is the common Kannada-Telugu script used also by the Chalukyas of Badami and their related subordinate Vengi Chalukya branch.
+The script used by the Eastern Ganga king Indravarma of the 7th century CE, like his predecessors, is the common Telugu-Kannada script used also by the Chalukyas of Badami and their related off shoot Vengi Chalukya branch.
 All these indicate a strong proof for the Eastern Gangas having originated from the earlier Western Gangas (established c.
 350 CE) of Karnataka.

 According to the historian Upinder Singh, In the 4th century CE, Orissa was divided into several small principalities, some of which owed allegiance to the Guptas.
 Dynasties such as the Pitribhaktas, Matharas, and Vasishthas rose to power in southern Orissa.
 The 5th century saw the rise of the Eastern Gangas in south Kalinga.
 These kings were probably a branch of the Western Gangas and were migrants from Karnataka.